digicatapult/sqnc-node/Upgrade.md

 ### Runtime

 We now need to test that the upgraded dependencies work for the runtime including our newly upgraded pallets.
 So firstly replace all the pallet versions in the runtime's `runtime/Cargo.toml` and then we need to test a runtime build, we do this by
-`cargo build --release -p dscp-node-runtime`
+`cargo build --release -p sqnc-node-runtime`

 We will need to increment the runtimes `spec_version` to a higher value, note spec_version does not recognize semver, so we treat it as a whole number. e.g. In place of `5.6.8` the `spec_version` would be `568`.

 We should also bump our runtime's version in `runtime/Cargo.toml` We should now run the tests for the runtime, which we can do using:

-`cargo test --release -p dscp-node-runtime`
+`cargo test --release -p sqnc-node-runtime`

 If the tests pass create a PR from the **integration** branch.